equinor/radix-github-actions/README.md

   run: echo "${{ steps.getEnvironment.outputs.result }}"
 ```

+## Release

+Triger the CI workflow and set the semver option to the correct version (must be a valid semver with `Major.Minor.Patch` format).
+This will modify the `Dockerfile` and create a new pull-request for you to approve.
+You can also run this locally in the repository with `gh workflow run cicd.yaml --repository github.com/equinor/radix-github-actions --field semver=v1.X.X`

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).